-JMMB Bank (T&T) Limited (the 'Company' or 'JMMB') was incorporated on September 7, 1997 in the Republic of Trinidad and Tobago and commenced operations from June 8, 1998.
+JMMB Bank (T&T) Limited, (previously Intercommercial Bank Limited) (the 'Company' or 'JMMB') was incorporated on September 4, 1997, in the Republic of Trinidad and Tobago and commenced operations from June 8, 1998.
 Its registered office and principal place of business is situated at DSM Plaza, Old Southern Main Road, Chaguanas.
 The Bank offers a complete range of banking and financial services as permitted under the Financial Institutions Act, 2008.